gnuplot/gnuplot/win/README-Windows.txt

 gnuplot comes with its own installer, which will basically do the following, provided you check the corresponding options:

-* Extract this package (or parts thereof) in a directory of your coice, e.g.
+* Extract this package (or parts thereof) in a directory of your choice, e.g.
   C:\Program Files\gnuplot etc.

 * Create shortcut icons to wgnuplot on your dektop and (on Windows XP and